Koko-66/stocks-group-5/README.md

 To run the app:

-Install all dependencies by running the command: pip isntall -r requirements.txt
+Install all dependencies by running the command: pip install -r requirements.txt